gnich12/CS-701/README.md

 Also please forgive me i have to update some of them since the api keys doesnt work anymore, but feel free to take a look at them and leave comments or fork it.

+PLEASE DONT USE THIS CODE FOR YOUR HOMEWORK!!
+THIS CODE IS NOT FOR YOU TO CHEAT!!!
+REFERENCE IS OK BUT NOT TO CHEAT IF YOU ARE A CURRENT BU GRADUATE PROGRAM PLEASE DONT USE THIS CODE TO CHEAT!!!

 contact me at alvaroch@bu.edu